angelleye/paypal-woocommerce/readme.txt

 == Changelog ==

 = 1.1.5.2 - 11/05/2014 =
 * Tweak - Updates cURL so it uses TLS instead of SSLv3 and resolves vulnerability per PayPal's requirement.
+It is very important that you ensure your server is running cURL version 7.36.0 or higher before installing this update!

 = 1.1.5 - 08/26/2014 =
 * Fix - Re-creates checkout review when unavailable to eliminate Invalid ReturnURL error from PayPal.